 Pocketing the phone, I opened the door.
 Walking out, I withdrew my handgun, surveyed the area, and started moving forward.

-He followed on my heels.
+He followed in my heels.
 I provided a shield, feverishly training my handgun on the surrounding apartment buildings.
 They loomed over us.
 There were numerous windows, ideal for concealment.
 As we passed each corner, I expected confrontation.
 Our heavy footsteps and fast breathing perforated the deathly silence.

 When we reached the semi-circular driveway, I gestured for him to walk around to the very end.
 The car’s locking system registered my approach.
 The doctor ran forward, opened the passenger door wide, jumped in, and slammed it shut.
 I quickened my pace to reach the driver’s side of the car.